matthias-blomme/ad-project-document/book/src/poc/poc.md

 Some of the topics are class-taught, others require self-study.

+Take a look at the tutorials of the module [Web Technology](https://gitlab.ti.howest.be/ti/2025-2026/s3/web-technology/tutorials)

 Any deviations need to be consolidated with the group mentors.

 ### Topics